devshank3/SignalRKB/docs/SignalR/LoggingSignalR.md

 ## Client side logging

-We should add `Microsoft.Extensions.Logging.Console` package explicitly for console logging or for any other logging providers.
+We should add `Microsoft.Extensions.Logging.Console` package explicitly for console logging or install for any other logging providers.

 During the initiation of `HubConnectionBuilder` configure the logs.
 ```C#